Cardinals vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- The Cardinals have won in 14, or 41.2%, of the 34 contests they have been named as odds-on underdogs this year.
+- The Cardinals have come away with 14 wins in the 35 contests they have been listed as the underdogs in this season.

-- St. Louis has entered 34 games this season as the underdog by -110 or more and is 14-20 in those contests.

-- The moneyline set for this matchup implies the Cardinals have a 52.4% chance of coming away with a victory in the contest.
+- Sportsbooks have implied with the moneyline set for this matchup that the Cardinals have a 51.2% chance of pulling out a win.

-- Games involving St. Louis have gone over the total set by sportsbooks in 43 of 85 chances this season.
+- Games involving St. Louis have gone over the total set by oddsmakers in 44 of 86 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!